-- 1. current immunization record, which includes MMR and tetanus, - 2.
-Varicella (chickenpox): documentation of 2 doses separated by 28 days or documentation of immunity to disease by results of titer, - 3. current Tuberculin Skin Test or chest x-ray with annual questionnaire, prior to all sophomore I courses, - 4. current Hepatitis B vaccine, - 5. current influenza immunization, - 6. current cardiopulmonary resuscitation (CPR), Present an American Heart Association BLS Provider current card prior to the first clinical laboratory experience, - 7. community service, 3 hours, as a Freshman, and three hours as a Sophomore I or Sophomore II, - 8. complete required computer modules, - 9. completion of BH automated medication system course during the freshman course, - 10. completion of BH computer documentation course during the freshman course, - 11. be in full compliance with Educational Plan.
+- 1. current immunization record, which includes MMR and tetanus, - 2. vaccination record for Covid-19 that shows being fully vaccinated or an approved medical or religious exemption, - 3.
+Varicella (chickenpox): documentation of 2 doses separated by 28 days or documentation of immunity to disease by results of titer, - 4. current Tuberculin Skin Test or chest x-ray with annual questionnaire, prior to all sophomore I courses, - 5. current Hepatitis B vaccine, - 6. current influenza immunization, - 7. present an official American Heart Association BLS Provider current card that does not expire before the last day of the semester, prior to the first clinical laboratory experience, - 8. community service, 3 hours, as a Freshman, and three hours as a Sophomore I or Sophomore II, - 9. complete required computer modules, - 10. completion of BH automated medication system course during the freshman course, - 11. completion of BH computer documentation course during the freshman course, - 12. be in full compliance with Educational Plan.